About The Opera Journal

 Issues are published biannually, one each in Spring/Summer and Autumn/Winter.
 Calls for Submissions are made each January and June, with respective submission deadlines on 1 April and 1 October.

+Information regarding recent publications (authors, titles, abstracts, and keywords) are publicly available on the Recent Issues page.
 Members may view journal issues here (active membership in NOA or subscription to The Opera Journal required).

 The Opera Journal welcomes both long (8,000-11,000 words) and short (4,000-6,000 words) submissions that focus on one or more of the following areas: